-During their time in detention, juveniles in Albania, Macedonia and Kosovo are hardly able to work towards their reintegration into society.
+During their time in detention, juveniles in Albania, North Macedonia and Kosovo are hardly able to work towards their reintegration into society.
 In cooperation with local human rights monitors and Dutch experts, the Netherlands Helsinki Committee has devised a project to create prison regimes which enable juveniles to enhance their capacities during their detention.
 The three year project started in June 2013 with funding from the Matra/CoPROL programme of the Netherlands Ministry of Foreign Affairs.

 The project is based on the idea that foundations for successful reintegration are laid within places of detention.
 A method called YOUTURN will be used to promote a new attitude among penitentiary staff and juveniles, which is more communicative, positive and geared towards the future.